Dear England

 Evie Gurney

-For the National: Dear England, Much Ado About Nothing and Antony and Cleopatra
+For the National Theatre: Dear England (2025, 2023 and in the West End), The Grapes of Wrath, Much Ado About Nothing and Antony and Cleopatra

 Lighting Designer